mileweb/docs-content-cdn/en/docs/edge-logic/paths-to-origins.md

 feature can help greatly.
 When you enable it in the edge logic with the [`origin_fast_route`](</docs/edge-logic/supported-directives.md#origin_fast_route>) directive, the data to and from the origin will be accelerated by our high-speed data transmission (HDT) platform.
 This service features our proprietary protocol based on UDP and smart routing technology to ensure stable layer-4 performance regardless of any fluctuation in the public internet.

 Please contact our customer support if you need to try this service.
-Due to the higher cost of HDT, the traffic transmitted through this channel is charged seperately from the edge delivery traffic.
+Due to the higher cost of HDT, the traffic transmitted through this channel is charged separately from the edge delivery traffic.

 ### Advanced Features for Performance
 #### The $server_level variable